One of the most important issues in marketing automation is creating interactions with users through the right channels at the right time.

 A Delete button appears if you add more than one reachability in the element.
 You can click the Delete button to delete the channel reachability.
 When you delete the channel reachability, the related reachability path will be deleted completely.

-Let’s see an example to understand it better.
+Let’s see an example to better understand it.

-A new user comes to your website and allows a web push opt-in but has not signed up to the website or submitted a lead collection form.
-In this case, the user will be reachable on web push but not via email or SMS since the user has not given the required info yet.
+A new user visits your website and allows a web push opt-in, but has not signed up to the website or submitted a lead collection form.
+In this case, the user will be reachable via web push but not via email or SMS, since the user has not yet provided the required info.

-You pass bulk data to Insider, which includes users' email addresses, email opt-in, and GDPR opt-in by Upsert User Data API.
+You pass bulk data to Insider One, including users' email addresses, email opt-in, and GDPR opt-in via Upsert User Data API.
 In this case, the user will be reachable via email but not via web push since we don’t know the users' personas on the web.
 Even if the user interacts with your website, they will be considered as another user and will not be reachable via email.

 If your company obtains your users' consent in compliance with the local regulations, make sure to pass the GDPR opt-in field to Insider One.
 If you want to stop collecting and processing the data of an identified user, GDPR opt-in field should have the false value.
 Insider One cannot be held liable if these obligations are not fulfilled and reserves the right to seek compensation from your company.